compose-spec/compose-spec/build.md

 When used as a list, the syntax should follow the `NAME=VALUE` format, where `VALUE` is a string.
 Validation beyond that is the responsibility of the image builder (and is builder specific).
 Compose supports at least absolute and relative paths to a directory AND Git repository URLs, like [context](#context) does.
-Other context flavours MUST be prefixed to avoid ambiguity with a `type://` prefix.
+Other context flavours must be prefixed to avoid ambiguity with a `type://` prefix.

 Compose SHOULD warn the user if the image builder does not support additional contexts and MAY list the unused contexts.